Kiyan Williams on forging your own path, community, and “Notes on Digging”

-I found about Recess through previous artists who did sessions there, who were friends and mentors of mine.
+I out found about Recess through previous artists who did sessions there, who were friends and mentors of mine.
 I went to a session by the artist Jacolby Satterwhite back when Recess was still in Soho.
 Then I remember being really engaged in sessions by Black Incubator and Sable Elyse Smith.
 What I appreciated about all of those Recess sessions was how they catalyzed and brought in community around an idea.
 I really appreciated that element of social practice— that ability to be with people as a kind of collaborative, a collective art making experience.

 Like a lot of events in the world, my session at Recess was impacted by the pandemic.
-I’m so grateful to have worked with the team at Recess in order to reimagine what my session could be, not only to fit my individual needs during that time, but also to imagine ways to contribute to the collective well-being of my community artists in New York.
+I’m so grateful to have worked with the team at Recess in order to reimagine what my session could be, not only to fit my individual needs during that time, but also to imagine ways to contribute to the collective well-being of my community of artists in New York.
 I used the studio as a rudimentary space where I could just work through ideas, and I ended up changing the name of my session because I wanted to respond to the necessary changes that were happening in the art world.
 Following critiques about the art world’s elitism, its anti-Black racism, and transphobia, I wanted to make a space that was more accessible, more equitable, and safer for non-white, non-cishet people.
 I had to do something else because the world was something else and needed to be something else.

 “Following critiques about the art world’s elitism, its anti-Black racism, and transphobia, I wanted to make a space that was more accessible, more equitable, and safer for non-white, non-cishet people.”